Ensemble Parameter Estimation for the Lumped Parameter Linear Superposition (LPLSP) Framework: A Rapid Approach to

 In its original form, construction of an LPLSP model required performing a sequence of parametric studies in simulation, where each heat source was driven independently under constant input.
 Temperatures at all monitored locations were then extracted and fitted to the governing LPLSP equations to determine the model parameters.
 This workflow is labor intensive and scales poorly with the number of heat sources.
-Moreover, in many cases, the physical circuit or prototype already exists.
-For such systems, applying isolated, constant-input excitation to individual components is impractical or infeasible, and in many applications the resulting temperature response must be maintained within critical threshold \cite{kumar1, kumar2, FDA, kumar3}.
-To overcome these limitations, the present work introduces an ensemble parameter estimation approach that identifies all LPLSP parameters simultaneously from a single transient dataset.
+Moreover, in many cases the prototype already exists \cite{neel_ecce, exp1, exp2} and the ability to monitor and control the temperature of experimental setup is critical, especially in fabrication and operation of the device \cite{kumar1, micro, kumar2, kumar3}.
+For such systems, applying isolated, constant-input excitation to individual components is impractical or infeasible.
+To overcome these limitations, the present work introduces an \emph{ensemble parameter estimation} approach that identifies all LPLSP parameters simultaneously from a single transient dataset.
 The method accommodates fully transient inputs or even pseudo-random input signals, thereby eliminating the need for controlled parametric excitation.
 This substantially reduces the effort and computation time required in Stage B and enables a high degree of automation in ROM generation.
-The remainder of this paper presents the formulation of the proposed approach, its implementation using rank-reduced and two-stage estimation strategies, and its application to pure conduction, natural convection problems, and a case study of heat transfer in a power inverter module.
+The remainder of this paper presents the formulation of the proposed approach, its implementation using rank-reduced and two-stage estimation strategies, and its application to pure conduction, natural convection, forced convection problems, and a case study of heat transfer in a power inverter module.